Announcing The Flatiron School

-During the course of my research I reconnected with Avi who had recently left Designer Pages, of which he was co-founder and CTO, and had been teaching Ruby to rave reviews on Skillshare and at General Assembly (apparently we’re long-lost cousins from Morocco, but that’s another story).
-Over several cups of coffee and some Green Tea Beer (not recommended)at 71 Irving Place, we discussed the state of modern education in the US.
+During the course of my research I reconnected with Avi who had recently left Designer Pages, of which he was co-founder and CTO, and had been teaching Ruby to rave reviews.
+Over several cups of coffee and some Green Tea Beer (not recommended) at 71 Irving Place, we discussed the state of modern education in the U.S.

 1. The cost of attaining a college education has gotten completely out of control, making way to one of the largest financial bubbles in modern history.

 2. Debt-saddled college graduates are finding it increasingly difficult to find jobs.